owkin/GrAIdient/README.md

 layerB1.id == 0, layerB2.id == 1, ... layerB42 == 41 \
 layerC1.id == 0, layerC2.id == 1, ... layerC42 == 41

-The `id` serves as a way to find the links between the layers when we dump a model on the disk and try to load it later.
+The `id` serves as a way to find the links between the layers.

-This is a two step use case: we first have to load the model from the disk.
+One could have stored the direct links `layerPrev` instead of the `id` but then we would have issues to serialize and deserialize the model.

+Thus, initializing the links is a two steps process.

-We obtain a `BaseModel` with a list of layers where each layer's `id` is well defined but not their `layerPrev`.
-This base model does not expose the main APIs and we must create a `Model` out of this base model.
-During the creation of this model, the links `layerPrev` of the different layers will be initialized and the full API will be available for this model.
+1. We first deal with a `BaseModel` object.
+This object may be directly retrieved through the graph of layers (example: `let classifier = context.model` in the [previous paragraph](#graph-of-layers)) or loaded from the disk (we will see an example of that later).
+This base model consists in a list of layers where each layer's `id` is well defined but not their `layerPrev`.
+This base model does not expose the main APIs.

+1. In order to get access to the main APIs we must create a `Model` out of the previous base model.
+During the creation of this model, the links `layerPrev` of the different layers will be initialized and the full API will be available.

 <ins>Example</ins>: \
 Let us take the CNN and Classifier from the
 [previous paragraph](#graph-of-layers):

+Let us imagine the two models have been trained and we want to save them to the disk:

 ```swift
 let encoder = PropertyListEncoder()